GoogleContainerTools/skaffold/docs-v1/content/en/docs/references/cli/_index.md

 Options:
-      --assume-yes=false: If true, skaffold will skip yes/no confirmation from the user and default to yes --auto-build=false: When set to false, builds wait for API request instead of running automatically --auto-create-config=true: If true, skaffold will try to create a config for the user's run if it doesn't find one --auto-deploy=false: When set to false, deploys wait for API request instead of running automatically
+      --assume-yes=false: If true, skaffold will skip yes/no confirmation from the user and default to yes --auto=false: Run with an auto-generated skaffold configuration.
+This will create a temporary `skaffold.yaml` file and kubernetes manifests necessary to run the application
+      --auto-build=false: When set to false, builds wait for API request instead of running automatically --auto-create-config=true: If true, skaffold will try to create a config for the user's run if it doesn't find one --auto-deploy=false: When set to false, deploys wait for API request instead of running automatically